majduk/tf-project-factory/README.md

 Creates projects based on template and sets up state bucket for these projects and automation account, so that the project contents can later on be managed separately.

+Inputs are yaml files stired under `inputs_location`.
+The factory outputs under `outputs_location` rendered backend, provider and tfvars.json files with data that can be used by a separate instances of terraform to manage the resources under the created projects.

 Prerequisites:
 - manually created `tfstate_bucket_name`, where the factory stores the state.